Tim Watts (politician): Politics

 In April 2013, Watts won ALP preselection for the Division of Gellibrand, following the retirement of the incumbent MP Nicola Roxon.
 He was initially one of five candidates for preselection, including future senator Kimberley Kitching and Roxon's preferred candidate Katie Hall.
 However, the others withdrew prior to the final ballot.
 He reportedly had the support of Stephen Conroy's Centre Unity faction.
+Watts didn't live in the seat then.

 Watts retained Gellibrand for the ALP at the 2013 federal election.
 In parliament he has served on a number of standing committees.
 Following the 2019 election, he was appointed to new leader Anthony Albanese's shadow ministry as an assistant shadow minister with the portfolios of communications and cyber security.
 In February 2021 he announced plans for a national ransomware strategy.

 In 2020, Watts was mentioned in secret recordings made of ALP powerbroker Adem Somyurek, who described him as "bowing to me".

 Political positions

 Family violence

 Following the murder of Fiona Warzywoda in the electorate in 2014, Watts campaigned for preventing and removing family violence across Melbourne's West and Australia.

-In 2014, Watts launched the bipartisan 'Parliamentarians against Family Violence' with Coalition MP's Andrew Broad and Ken Wyatt.
-Australian of the Year, Rosie Batty addressed a meeting of the group in 2015, expressing that 'Cross-party commitment is important to the issue of family and domestic violence'.
+In 2014, Watts launched the bipartisan "Parliamentarians against Family Violence" with Coalition MPs Andrew Broad and Ken Wyatt.
+Australian of the Year, Rosie Batty addressed a meeting of the group in 2015, expressing that "Cross-party commitment is important to the issue of family and domestic violence".

 In response, former Labor Leader, Mark Latham used a column in the Australian Financial Review to label Watts as "symptomatic of the decline in Labor's thinking" and argue that "Watts has fallen for the feminist line on domestic violence".

 In 2015, Watts and fellow Labor MP Terri Butler introduced a private member's bill to criminalise the non-consensual sharing of private sexual material.

 In an opinion piece published by the Chifley Research Centre, Watts called for action in response to the issue of family violence.
 He has written on the importance of engaging with the states, territories and relevant stakeholders, as well as the use of effective communication in achieving successful policy outcomes to the issue.